Nazek-Altayeb/kush-library/README.md

 * The Pages (Home, Gallery, Contact Us) have been examined with the use of W3C Validator, the test passed with no warning or errors.
 * The same pages have passed the performance test of lighthouse (dev tools validator)
-* Style sheet is validated successfully with the use of Jigsaw.
+* Style sheet is validated with success by using the Jigsaw.

 # Deployment
 #### The following is the deployment link of the "Kush Library" website :